b00731976/Dark_Souls_Swords_GAN/README.md

 The scraping is not perfect and I missed a couple of swords.
 A couple of misc. icons got in as well and had to be removed manually.
 Not much tinkering has been done model-wise so feel free to play around with data augmentation, scraping improvement and hyperparameter tuning.

+Note: A B&W version is available for training purposes.
+The performance is obviously poor.